-In 2009, shortly after my diagnosis, I became a member of D.E.N.S.E.
+In 2009, shortly after my diagnosis, I became a founding member of D.E.N.S.E.
 (Density Education National Survivors’ Effort), a group of women nationally advocating for Breast Density Awareness.
 The State of Connecticut passed a law in June of 2009, mandating that patients be informed of their breast density.
 This law has become the rallying point for our group which consists of breast cancer survivors – all of whom received a later stage diagnosis than necessary because breast density interfered with the effectiveness of their mammogram.

 We successfully lobbied our individual states and by the end of 2011 FIVE STATES – Connecticut, Texas, Virginia, New York and California – had passed legislation that requires women to be informed about their breast density and the limitations of a mammogram to identify tumors in dense breasts.